ministryofjustice/manage-recalls-api/README.md

 SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun
 ```

-You can now access the API at: http://localhost:8080
+You can now check the API is up and running at: http://localhost:8080/health/liveness

 ### Run in docker-compose